 To be compliant, healthcare reimbursement plans must have formal plan documents that describe how the plan is managed, what medical expenses are reimbursable, and what documents are required to demonstrate compliance.

-If an employer doesn't want to set up compliant documents and procedures to receive these pre-tax benefits, they can just give employees a raise or a health insurance benefit stipend.
+If an employer doesn't want to set up formal plan documents and procedures to receive these pre-tax benefits, they can just give employees a raise or a health insurance benefit stipend.
 However, the organization will pay payroll tax on these extra wages, and employees will pay payroll and income tax.

 How does an HRA work?

-Once employees submit proof of their medical bills and other qualifying expenses, they are reimbursed up to their available allowance.
+Once employees submit proof of their medical bills and other qualifying expenses, employers can reimburse them up to their available allowance.

 Three of the most popular types of HRAs are:

-- The qualified small employer HRA (QSEHRA): A great option for organizations with less than 50 full-time equivalent employees (FTEs).
+1. The QSEHRA: A great option for organizations with less than 50 full-time equivalent employees (FTEs).
 The IRS caps annual employer contributions.

-- The individual coverage HRA (ICHRA): Available to organizations of all sizes, an ICHRA allows for customization across different employee classes such as full-time employees, salaried workers, and more.
+2. The ICHRA: Available to organizations of all sizes, an ICHRA allows for customization across different employee classes, such as full-time employees, salaried workers, and more.
 It also allows you to satisfy the Affordable Care Act's (ACA) employer mandate for applicable large employers (ALEs).

-- The group coverage HRA (GCHRA), also known as an integrated HRA: An option for organizations that want to supplement their existing group health insurance plans.
-A GCHRA doesn't allow you to reimburse employees for individual health insurance premiums.
+3. The GCHRA, also known as an integrated HRA: The GCHRA is an option for organizations that want to supplement their existing group health coverage.
+A GCHRA doesn't allow you to reimburse employees for health insurance premiums, but employees can use it on out-of-pocket expenses that the group health plan doesn't fully cover.

 How are healthcare stipends taxed?